thingsboard/thingsboard.github.io/docs/reference/mqtt-api.md

 We will use *access token* device credentials in this article and they will be referred to later as **$ACCESS_TOKEN**.
 The application needs to send MQTT CONNECT message with username that contains **$ACCESS_TOKEN**.
+The alternative option is to use [Basic MQTT Credentials](/docs/user-guide/basic-mqtt/) - combination of client id, username and password;

 Possible return codes and their reasons during connect sequence:

 * **0x00 Connected** - Successfully connected to ThingsBoard MQTT server.